-This will be a relatively short blog post, for a change.
-I just wanted to share with you a very simple way of improving the roots of a tree using a wooden board.
-I did not invent this technique and perhaps you are already using it but if you did not know about it you might find it useful.
+Seeing as deciduous trees are being repotted about now I thought this post would be timely.
+I'd like to share with you a very simple way of improving the roots of a tree using a wooden board.
+Its not a new technique and perhaps you are already using it, in which case I hope you will share with other readers in the comments below, but if you are not aware of this technique then you might find it useful.

 What are the objectives to using this board you might ask.
-Well there are a couple and they are pretty obvious, and I'm sure you have already have some ideas, but let me list a couple I can think of:
+Well there are a couple and they are pretty obvious; I'm sure you already have some ideas, but let me list a couple I can think of:

-In this example I have used a Chinese maple which I layered a season ago.
-As the roots are still tender, but not brittle now is the ideal time to perform this operation.
+In this example I have used a Chinese maple which I previously layered.
+As the roots are still tender, but not brittle, now is the ideal time to perform this operation.

 Image caption.
 The tree before attaching the board

 Remove most of the soil from the root ball to enable you to splay the roots out.
-It is best to comb the roots out gently with a rake to ensure they are not tangled.
+It is best to comb the roots out gently with a rake to ensure they are not tangled and that they all radiate from the trunk outwards.

 Roughly measure out the size board you will need.
 Essentially you want to create a flat base close to the trunk forcing the roots into a horizontal position and to grow over the edges of the board and then down into the pot.
 It stands to reason that the board cannot be bigger than the pot you intend to plant it into.
 However you don't want the board to be too small or it will defeat the purpose.